gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Because they aren't actually yours,"
 Patient said,
 stopping to let them catch up.
-"You were part of Consensus then.
+"You were part of Central then.
 Its storage is fully distributed.
 You would only have had a small part of each memory.
 It is natural to feel confused.